marius-balteanu/redmine_docker/README.md

 ## Execute commands inside a contaier

-Make sure it is running and then run:
+Make sure the container is running and execute:

 ```bash
 docker-exec redmine_web /entry bundle install